Open Houses and Online Events

 When it comes to covering your college expenses, you have options.
 Federal student financial aid, available through the U.S. Department of Education, provides loans, grants, and scholarships to help fund your degree.

 Your eligibility is based on your current financial need, as well as other factors, including whether you're a full-time or part-time student.
-Discover the types of financial aid available to you, if you qualify.
+We encourage you to learn about these different ways to pay for your education and find out which ones you may qualify for.
+Remember: The No. 1 reason students don't get financial aid is because they never apply.

 The Lifetime Learning Credit allows families to claim up to $2,000 per year for postsecondary education, including undergraduate or graduate degrees or individual courses to acquire or improve job skills.